CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 This topic includes all commands that begin with `netq i*`, `netq j*`, and `netq k*`.

+NetQ installation can be performed with a single command or you can perform the individual steps using multiple commands.
+Generally, using a single command is recommended.
+However, the individual commands can be useful for troubleshooting the installation process.

+{{<figure src="/images/netq/cliref-install-onprem-single-server-330.png" width="500" caption="On-premises single server">}}

+{{<figure src="/images/netq/cliref-install-onprem-server-cluster-330.png" width="600" caption="On-premises server cluster">}}

+{{<figure src="/images/netq/cliref-install-cloud-remote-330.png" width="250" caption="Cloud/remote">}}

 ## netq install cluster activate-job

 Activates a NetQ instance after an initial server cluster (master and two worker nodes) is configured.
 Activation requires a configuration key.
 For cloud deployments, this can be found in an email titled "*A new site has been added to your Cumulus NetQ account*".
 For multi-site on-premises deployments, you must generate the key from the NetQ UI as described in the {{<link title="Manage the NetQ UI/#configure-multiple-premises" text="NetQ user guide">}}.